OpenTOSCA/opentosca-vintner/docs/docs/contributing/setup.md

 | TASK_TASK_DIR | The absolute path of the directory in which the task is located. |

 Note, there is no need to include `#!/usr/bin/bash` or `set -e` in Bash tasks.
-Also, Bash tasks are executed from the Project root directory.
+Also, Bash tasks are executed from the project root directory.

 ## Repository